 But I kept trying.
 I started looking for art books and read about painting skies; I started watching painting videos on the subject.

 More Beautiful, Fast Moving Clouds to Train Your Eye.

 Self-Taught Art Lessons Made Me Better at Painting Skies

 I am very attracted to scenes with astounding sunsets and gorgeous clouds, and one day I started painting them.

-At some point it dawned on me that slowly I had created a series of painting with the sky as main focus, most of which were sunsets, and they weren’t bad!
+At some point, it dawned on me that slowly I had created a series of painting with the sky as the main focus, most of which were sunsets, and they weren’t bad!

 Through my self-taught art lessons, I actually got much better at painting skies.